DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxLinearGauge/1 Configuration/geometry/geometry.md

 ---
 ---
 ##### shortDescription
-Specifies the options required to set the geometry of the **LinearGauge** widget.
+Specifies the options required to set the geometry of the **LinearGauge** UI component.

 ---